On-board cameras for commercial fishing vessels

 - Privacy concerns

-From 1 November 2019, on-board cameras will be operating on commercial fishing vessels that have the highest chance of coming in contact with Māui dolphins.
+From 1 November 2019, on-board cameras will be operating on up to 28 commercial fishing vessels that historically operated in the area and were considered to have the highest chance of coming in contact with Māui dolphins.

 For all other vessels, a holding date of 1 July 2020 has been set before the regulations apply.
 No decisions have been made about any wider roll-out of on-board cameras.